contensis/contensis.github.io/docs-src/content-types/field-editors/field-settings.md

 If you attempt to use a name already in use then a number will be appended to the field ID.

-> The Field ID is limited to 50 characters.
+> The Field ID is limited to 50 alphanumeric characters, symbols are not supported.

 ## Default value
 The default value property sets the default content for a field when an entry is created.
 If no change is made by an author when editing the entry then the default entry will be used.